workinpr/workinpr.github.io/README.md

-WorkIn PR website.
-This repo is the source for WorkIn's website, viewable at workinpr.github.io
+Author: velezjose.
+This repo is the source for WorkIn's website, viewable at https://workinpr.github.io